 Upper Bear Creek Trail begins from a turnout on Route 39 north of Azusa near Coldbrook Campground.
 The trail angles south from the trailhead and climbs into a crease in the gaping canyon above the North Fork of the San Gabriel River.

 Upper Bear Creek Trail gains a couple hundred feet in its early goings, ascending a few switches around a saddle overlooking Lost Canyon.
 The great views continue throughout the hike.
 Smith Mountain towers to the west and would be about a mile away if not for the grand bowl-shaped canyon in between.

 Follow the trail around the edge of Lost Canyon past several creases where seasonal creeks spawn riparian vegetation.
 Outside of these oasis, the slopes of the canyon are covered in sage, yucca, and brush like young manzanitas.
 Scared trunks and branches linger along the trail, evidence of oak forests that preceded the 2002 Curve Fire.
-The fire blazed through the canyon, removing forests and closing the trail for several years.
-New vegetation is returning with vigor, while providing open views at almost every step of the trail.
+The fire blazed through the canyon, removing trees and closing the trail for several years.
+New vegetation has returned with vigor, while providing open views at almost every step of the trail.